 Partners with the client to transform learning and insight into action.
 Promotes client autonomy in the coaching process.

-Works with the client to integrate new awareness, insight or learning into their worldview and behaviors
+Works with the client to integrate new awareness, insight, or learning into their worldview and behaviors

-Partners with the client to design goals, actions and accountability measures that integrate and expand new learning
+Partners with the client to design goals, actions, and accountability measures that integrate and expand new learning

-Acknowledges and supports client autonomy in the design of goals, actions and methods of accountability
+Acknowledges and supports client autonomy in the design of goals, action,s and methods of accountability

 Supports the client in identifying potential results or learning from identified action steps

-Invites the client to consider how to move forward, including resources, support and potential barriers
+Invites the client to consider how to move forward, including resources, support, and potential barriers

 Partners with the client to summarize learning and insight within or between sessions

-Celebrates the client’s progress and successes
+Acknowledges the client’s progress and successes

 Partners with the client to close the session